3mdeb/blog.3mdeb.com/source/_posts/2016-07-05-directory-scheme-for-multiple-projects.markdown

 tens of even hundred of directories in `projects`.
 Splitting it by year makes searching focused.
 For now, when I deal with project longer then year I just copy relevant part from previous year.
 By relevant part I mean something that I really have to use, not one time reference.
-This can be for example SD card image with one of releases.
+This can be for example particular SD card image that is still used as development base.

 ## Customer